datastructures-js/heap/README.md

 const maxHeap = new MaxHeap();

-// comparator receievs the parent (a) and child (b) in each comparison and can return number const customMinHeap = new CustomHeap((a, b) => a.count - b.count);
+// comparator receievs the parent (a) and child (b) in each comparison
+// and should return a number, if bigger than 0, it will swap nodes. const customMinHeap = new CustomHeap((a, b) => a.count - b.count);

 const customMaxHeap = new CustomHeap((a, b) => a.name < b.name ?
 1 : -1);